 RELEASE DATE: 08/18/87 – (JP), 01/1988 – (US), 1987 – (EU)

 Half Lode Runner and half Antarctic caper, the SG-1000 classic Doki Doki Penguin Land showed that Sega had the ability to create quality puzzle games that wouldn’t have worked within the arcade.
 The game was a coup for the ailing console in 1985, and while I doubt it was a financial success, Sega saw enough potential in the game to turn it into a series that spanned from the SG-1000 to the Saturn.
 Penguin Land is considered the sequel, though I use the term loosely.
 The game is more of a honed reboot for people who never played the original (which, if we’re honest, was probably 99% of Master System owners).
 It recycles some of the original game’s puzzles and brings them into sharper 8-bit definition, increases the number of puzzles from 30 to 50, and provides a level editor for aspiring developers.
 This makes Penguin Land the quintessential version of the two games and the perfect introduction to one of Sega’s strangest series.

-If you’ve ever played any entry in the Lode Runner or any other action puzzle games like Lolo, you’ve probably noticed that the genre generally encourages you to take your time.
+If you’ve ever played any entry in the Lode Runner or other action puzzle games like Lolo, you’ve probably noticed that the genre generally encourages you to take your time.
 Not so with Penguin Land.
 The inclusion of a 99-second time limit per level gives your penguin buns added incentive to move the egg down at a fevered pace.
 This makes the pause-and-scroll feature all the more useful, as later levels will practically force you to plan a route if you hope to make it out of the level, egg intact.
 Unfortunately, if you trap the egg in a crevice that it can’t be moved from, your only option is to step on it and lose a life.
-There is no option to restart the level from the beginning, and there is no password feature.
+There is no option to restart the level from the beginning, and there’s also no password feature.
 Sega generously provides the ability to start from levels 1 through 30 at the menu screen, but if you want to play past level 30, you’ll have to guide that egg with the greatest of ease and the swiftest of flippers.

 For those of us with a limited mathematical mindset, Sega’s ingenuity makes the level editor all the more overwhelming.
 In the editor, you’re able to use many of the same elements from the original levels, and save up to fifteen of your creations, which is great (battery backup, for the win).
 But unless your mind naturally thinks in terms of puzzle-building, I can’t imagine too many gamers will build a level that compares with the ones found in the game.

 Puzzle games on the Master System are few and far between, so it’s a good thing that Penguin Land is so enjoyable.
 The difficulty is perfect: challenging enough so that you won’t beat the entire game in a couple hours, approachable enough for you not to get pissed and wish a pox on all penguins, both living and cartoon.
 If you’re an appreciator of fun and wish to explore one of Sega’s more underrated entries, you owe it to yourself to drop in on Penguin Land.